 - Slow checkout experience: Without additional plugins, the checkout experience of OpenCart can be slower than other eCommerce platforms.
 There are many complaints of OpenCart users about checkout page loading time being over 1 minute on their forum.

-The second open-source platform that would be a great WooCommerce alternative is Magento.
+The second open-source platform that would be one of the great WooCommerce alternatives is Magento.
 If you are a large-scale business owner and find WooCommerce not powerful enough for your web store, you can take Magento into account.
 This is a powerful and feature-rich platform for eCommerce professionals.

-Why is Magento better than WooCommerce?
+What Magento does better than WooCommerce?

 For Magento, the average page load time is 665 milliseconds with high availability while the average page load time of WooCommerce is 776 milliseconds.
-Especially, it takes 1.32 second to reach WooCommerce cart page, which is actually really low.
+Especially, it takes 1.32 seconds to reach the WooCommerce cart page, which is actually really low.

-Moreover, besides its free Community edition, Magento also offers Commerce editions with outstanding performance, support and features.
+Moreover, besides its free Community edition, Magento also offers Commerce editions with outstanding performance, support, and features.
 It is well-known for being capable of comfortably coping with up to 50,000 visits per hour.
-In fact, Magento can approximately support up to five hundred thousands of products and thousands of transactions in an hour.
+In fact, Magento can approximately support up to five hundred thousand products and thousands of transactions in an hour.

 Other Magento pros

-Why is Prestashop better than WooCommerce?
+What PrestaShop does better than WooCommerce?